 This is a 7 day/6 night programme with 5 days riding available on set dates throughout the year.
-Tailormade departures can also be arranged and departures can be linked to other rides from this host: The Ceiling of America Trail, Inca Trails Expedition, Pioneers of Patagonia and Chile to Argentina: Across the Andes.
+Tailormade departures can also be arranged for any length of time, we recommend at least 3 nights.
+These can be booked before or after other rides in Argentina or Uruguay.

 2019: Available all year round